notevibes. Narakeet Alternative · 2026 Review

 What file formats does Narakeet support?

-Narakeet accepts PowerPoint (.pptx), Google Slides exports, and Markdown files as input.
-For output, it generates MP4 video files (up to 720p) with narration synced to slides, and can also produce standalone audio files.
-Video output supports custom aspect ratios for social media platforms.
-The platform also generates automatic subtitles.
+Narakeet accepts PowerPoint (.pptx), Google Slides exports, and Markdown files for video, plus Word, PDF, plain text, and SRT/VTT subtitle files for audio projects.
+For output, it generates full-HD MP4 video files (720p or 1080p, up to a 2560px cap) with narration synced to slides, and can also produce standalone audio files.
+Video output supports custom aspect ratios for social media platforms, and the platform generates automatic subtitles.
 Notevibes exports audio in MP3, WAV, and OGG formats, focusing on audio quality rather than video production.

 Is Narakeet worth it in 2026?

 Narakeet is absolutely worth it if your primary need is converting slide presentations into narrated videos.
 The workflow is faster and easier than any alternative — upload your PowerPoint, pick a voice, and get a finished video in minutes.
-The pay-per-minute pricing is fair.
+The pay-per-minute pricing is fair, credits never expire, and the platform keeps improving (speech-to-text and background music both shipped in the past year).
 However, Narakeet is not a general-purpose voice generator.
-It lacks emotion controls, has no script editor, and caps video at 720p.
+Its emotion controls are limited, it has no in-browser script editor, and its cloud-sourced voices can sound noticeably synthetic.
 If you need voice generation for podcasts, YouTube, audiobooks, or any project beyond slide narration, a dedicated TTS platform like Notevibes provides significantly more capability.